Medically reviewed by Drugs.com. Last updated on Apr 27, 2022.

 Most brain aneurysms, however, don't rupture, create health problems or cause symptoms.
 Such aneurysms are often detected during tests for other conditions.

 Treatment for an unruptured brain aneurysm may be appropriate in some cases and may prevent a rupture in the future.
-Talk with your caregiver to ensure you understand the best options for your specific needs.
+Talk with your health care provider to ensure you understand the best options for your specific needs.

 An aneurysm is a ballooning at a weak spot in an artery wall.
 An aneurysm's walls can be thin enough to rupture.
-The illustration shows a woman with an unruptured aneurysm.
-The inset shows typical aneurysm swelling.
+The illustration shows an individual with an unruptured aneurysm.
+The inset shows what happens when the aneurysm ruptures.

 A sudden, severe headache is the key symptom of a ruptured aneurysm.
 This headache is often described as the "worst headache" ever experienced.